 Wage Dispute Settlements

 For wage dispute settlement cases, you can receive $5,000 to $100,000.
-This includes compensation for unpaid wages, overtime funds and any associated legal fees.
+This includes compensation for unpaid wages, overtime funds, and any associated legal fees.
+Wage theft claims frequently arise in local service, retail, and healthcare sectors across the state.

 Click to contact our personal injury lawyers today